-D. Describe regional strategies that will increase apprenticeship and other work-based learning opportunities.

-- E. Describe initiatives to shorten the time from credential to employment and address how the area will work with the education system to begin putting training opportunities in place to meet this strategy. - F. Describe the steps that will be taken to support the state's efforts to align and integrate education, workforce and economic development including: - Fostering the improvement and expansion of employer-driven regional sector partnerships to increase the focus on critical in-demand occupations in key sectors that are the engine of economic growth for the state and its regions.

-- Expanding career pathway7 opportunities through more accelerated and work-based training and align and integrate programs of study leading to industry-recognized credentials and improved employment and earnings. - Expanding career services and opportunities for populations facing multiple barriers to close the gap in educational attainment and economic advancement through career pathways and improved career services and expansion of bridge programs. - Expanding information for employers and job-seekers to access services by improving the Illinois public-private data infrastructure to support the alignment and integration of economic development, workforce development and education initiatives for supporting sector partnerships and career pathways.
+- D. Describe regional strategies that will increase apprenticeship and other work-based learning opportunities. - E. Describe initiatives to shorten the time from credential to employment and address how the area will work with the education system to begin putting training opportunities in place to meet this strategy. - F. Describe the steps that will be taken to support the state's efforts to align and integrate education, workforce and economic development including: - Fostering the improvement and expansion of employer-driven regional sector partnerships to increase the focus on critical in-demand occupations in key sectors that are the engine of economic growth for the state and its regions. - Expanding career pathway opportunities through more accelerated and work-based training and align and integrate programs of study leading to industry-recognized credentials and improved employment and earnings. - Expanding career services and opportunities for populations facing multiple barriers to close the gap in educational attainment and economic advancement through career pathways and improved career services and expansion of bridge programs. - Expanding information for employers and jobseekers to access services by improving the Illinois public-private data infrastructure to support the alignment and integration of economic development, workforce development and education initiatives for supporting sector partnerships and career pathways. - ? - G. As part of the 2022 modification, if needed, describe the impact of the pandemic on how the Local Workforce Board(s) will coordinate the regional workforce, education and economic development activities with regional activities that are carried out in the local areas not covered in the above sections.
+Include what steps, to the extent known, that will be taken over the next two years to adapt to the impact of the pandemic regarding how the Local Workforce Board(s) efforts for regional coordination. - H. As part of the 2022 modification, describe how a workforce equity lens is or will be incorporated in the implementation of regional workforce, education, and economic development strategies.

-7 The State of Illinois Career Pathways Dictionary is available at isac.org/pace/cp_dictionary_11-13-18_final.pdf.
+&lt;sup>8 The State of Illinois Career Pathways Dictionary is available at isac.org/pace/cp\dictionary\11-13-18\final.pdf.